 - Over 18 but under 40 to open a Lifetime ISA

 ISAs are a great way to save money because not only are they tax-free, but, with the exception of the innovative finance ISA, are also risk-free because they have FSCS protection.
-This means deposits of up to £85,000 are insured in the event a bank goes under, making money up to this limit safe.
+This means deposits of up to £85,000 is insured in the event a bank goes under, making money up to this limit safe.

 2. Types of ISAs